The Office of the Police and Crime Commissioner (OPCC) carries out a wide range of consultations and engagement.

-This is to make sure it knows what the people of Cleveland want and need – and works towards their goals.
+This is to make sure staff know what the people of Cleveland want and need – and the OPCC can work towards meeting their requirements.

 - Mental health

 Aimed at young people, aged 14 to 25, the results of the Big Conversation were presented at a virtual conference in March 2021.
 The full report is now available on this website.

 Precept 2021/22 Consultation

 The Police and Crime Commissioner (PCC) must make arrangements to obtain the views of ratepayers’ – and their representatives’- on proposals for spending for the forthcoming financial year.

 This year, we asked residents about the following:

 - The amount of police precept they were willing to pay;